SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 We have no perfect answer when it comes to how many fields reporting forms should contain, but the best balance should be to collect only the data points you really need.
 In most cases, follow-up investigations will yield more information.

 The fewer fields you have in your reporting form, the more likely is that stakeholders will submit the form.
-We have seen that most employees will submit at least one safety concern, and when their experience is not good, they won't repeat the behavior.
+We have seen that most employees will submit at least one safety concern.
+When their experience is not good, they won't repeat the behavior.
 Besides having too many data fields on the reporting form, other related considerations include:

 • How long does it take for the form to load? (nobody likes to wait forever)